Explainer: Google Ads for Apartments

 There are!
 All ads use the same basic ad design template.
 Still, within that template, there is room for customization, primarily thanks to a feature called ad extensions.

-• Add online review information.
+• Adding online review information.

-• Add location information.
+• Adding location information.

-Pro tip: extensions also function as a tie-breaker in the event of a tie on AdRank.
+Pro tip: Extensions also function as a tie-breaker in the event of a tie on AdRank.
 In that case, if one ad uses extensions and one does not, the one that uses extensions will likely be placed higher.

 Conclusion: Should apartment marketers use Google Ads?
 Yes!

 Additionally, Google Ad campaigns are dynamic.
-You can use them to generate demand at the right time for your communities and safely dial down your spending when your occupancy is stable.
+You can use them to generate demand for your communities at the right time and safely dial down your spending when your occupancy is stable.
 They and other PPC advertisements are the only multifamily marketing source that allows you to make adjustments alongside the frequent changes to your communities' seasonality.

 Continued reading on digital advertising for apartments